-Welcome to the Bowie State University Graduate Nursing Program.
+Welcome to the Bowie State University (BSU) Department of Nursing Graduate Nursing Program!
 This is an exciting time to return to school and pursue advanced nursing education.
-The faculty and staff are eager to assist you in attaining your career goals.
+Our faculty and staff are eager to assist you in attaining your career goals and objectives.

-As you begin, be prepared for the rigor and challenge of graduate nursing education.
-Planning and time management are essential components for success.
-There are resources available in the University and within the Department of Nursing to assist you.
+The graduate program provides a rigorous and challenging educational experience.
+Planning ahead and time management are essential components for success.
+Resources are available in the University and within the Department of Nursing to assist you to achieve your goals and objectives in this academic pursuit.
 The nursing faculty will facilitate your learning and socialization into the professional nursing specialty area that you have selected.
-When you have a question or concern, we strongly encourage you to seek assistance or guidance early.
+The faculty is also available to answer your questions or concerns.
+We strongly encourage you to seek assistance or guidance early as necessary.

-This handbook includes the policies and procedures governing the graduate nursing program, be sure to review the content carefully.
+This handbook includes the policies and procedures governing the Graduate Nursing Program and we urge you to review the content carefully.
 You are accountable for adhering to the policies and procedures outlined in this handbook.
-In addition, you are expected to review and abide by the policies stipulated in the BSU Graduate School Catalog and BSU Graduate Student Handbook.
+In addition, you are expected to review and abide by the policies stipulated in the BSU Graduate School Catalog and the BSU Graduate Student Handbook.

-We anticipate that you will be successful in achieving your nursing education goals and in continuing your journey of lifelong learning!
+We are delighted that you have chosen BSU!
+We sincerely believe that you will be successful in achieving your nursing education goals and objectives and in continuing your journey of lifelong learning!